This S’mores Icebox Cake features layers of rich chocolate ganache, fluffy marshmallow cream, and honey graham crackers. No baking required!

 Instructions

-• CHOCOLATE: Pour the chocolate chips in a large heat-safe bowl.
-Scald 1 cup (240g) of the heavy cream (I add it to a glass measuring cup and microwave for 45-90 seconds).
-Pour the hot heavy cream over the chocolate chips and cover the bowl with a clean lid to a pan (so no heat can escape).
-Let stand for 5 minutes and then stir until smooth.
+- Pour chocolate chips in a large, heat-safe bowl.
+Scald 1 cup (240g) of the heavy cream (I add it to a glass measuring cup and microwave for 45โ90 seconds).
+Pour the hot heavy cream over the chocolate chips and cover the bowl with a clean lid (so no heat escapes).
+Let stand 5 minutes, then stir until smooth.
 This may take a few minutes.
 If needed, heat the mixture in the microwave in bursts of 10 seconds, stirring in between for 10 seconds until the chocolate mixture is completely smooth.
-Set aside at room temperature until ready to use.
+Set aside at room temperature.
 (Ganache needs to be completely cooled to room temperature before adding to the cake or it will affect the texture of the marshmallow cream!)

-• MARSHMALLOW CREAM: Pour the remaining 2 cups (480g) heavy cream, powdered sugar, and vanilla in the base of a stand mixer fitted with a whisk attachment.
-Beat on low for 30 seconds to combine and then gradually increase the speed until at full speed.
-Beat at full speed, watching carefully until soft peaks form (about 2-4 minutes).
-Soft peaks = when you turn your whisk upside down, the peaks are just starting to hold but falling to a side slightly.
-Add in all of the marshmallow fluff and slowly beat to combine.
+- Pour remaining 2 cups (480g) heavy cream, powdered sugar, and vanilla in the base of a stand mixer fitted with a whisk attachment.
+Beat on low for 30 seconds to combine and gradually increase until at full speed.
+Beat, watching carefully, until soft peaks form (about 2โ4 minutes).
+Add all the marshmallow fluff and slowly beat to combine.
 Increase the speed to medium high until ingredients are combined and peaks are firm (about 30 seconds up to 1 minute).
 Set aside.

-• ASSEMBLE: Line a 9x9-inch baking pan with parchment paper.
-(Don't skip this step, or bars won't come out as nicely.)
-Spread just a tiny bit of the marshmallow cream on the bottom (just enough to hold graham crackers in place).
-Spread an even layer of graham crackers.
-Now spread 1/4th of the marshmallow cream on top.
-Smooth with the back of a spoon until it is in one even layer.
-Now add 1/3 of the room temperature chocolate ganache on top.
-Smooth with a table knife until smooth and in one even layer.
+- Line a 9x9-inch baking pan with parchment paper (helps bars come out nicely).
+Spread a tiny bit of the marshmallow cream on the bottom (just enough to hold graham crackers in place).
+Spread an even layer of graham crackers and 1/4th of the marshmallow cream on top.
+Smooth with the back of a spoon into an even layer.
+Add 1/3 of the room-temperature chocolate ganache.
+Smooth with a table knife into an even layer.
 (This takes some patience!)
-Now another layer of graham crackers, and then another 1/4th of the marshmallow mixture.
-Next, another 1/3 of the chocolate mixture and one more layer of graham crackers, one more 1/4th of marshmallow mixture, remaining 1/3 of chocolate.
-Add one last layer of graham crackers and the last 1/4th of the marshmallow mixture and you should be at the top of the pan.
+Add another layer of graham crackers, 1/4th of the marshmallow mixture, and 1/3 of the chocolate mixture.
+Add another layer of graham crackers, 1/4th of marshmallow mixture, and remaining 1/3 of chocolate.
+Add 1 last layer of graham crackers and the last 1/4th of the marshmallow mixture.
+You should be at the top of the pan.
 Cover the pan tightly and place in the fridge for at least 8 hours and preferably 12 hours.

 Video